 Anatomical Donations

 As the state-designated institution for health professions education, Idaho State University provides numerous accredited programs in various disciplines.
-The Department of Biological Sciences sponsors the Anatomical Donation Program in order to provide excellent educational experiences and training for students in these programs.
+The Department of Biological Sciences sponsors the Anatomical Donation Program to provide excellent educational experiences and training for students in these programs.
 Their success depends on the selfless donations provided by caring individuals from the community and surrounding region.

 The Most Precious Gift

 The human body is the most precious source of knowledge in all of medical science.
-Amidst medicine's dazzling array of technologies, nothing equals the first-hand exploration of the human body in providing health-professions students with a foundation of experience and understanding that will serve them throughout their careers.
-The opportunity to discover human anatomy provides an appreciation of the form and function of the marvelous machine that is the human body.
+Amidst medicine's dazzling array of technologies, nothing equals the first-hand exploration of the human body in providing health-profession students with a foundation of experience and understanding that will serve them throughout their careers.
+The opportunity to discover human anatomy provides an appreciation of the form and function of the marvelous machine which is the human body.
 Anatomical donations are central to the core laboratory courses in the following academic areas:

 Biological Sciences